BECOME A 2019 COMMEMORATION SCHOOL

 “Our American Story” is a digital student contest for 8th-12th grades designed to foster cooperative learning and critical thinking among our nation’s emerging leaders.
 Students create their own teams, choose one of three video prompts (Democracy, Diversity, and Opportunity) as inspiration for the project, and unleash their creativity.
 The contest is open from August – November 2018.
 Find more information on the contest and how to enter here.

-Celebrate Constitution Day on September 17, 2018, with the first of its kind digital First Freedom Wall, a collaboration between the 2019 Commemoration and UVA’s Youth Leadership Initiative.
+Improve your students’ media literacy with the first of its kind digital First Freedom Wall, a collaboration between the 2019 Commemoration and UVA’s Youth Leadership Initiative.
 Intended to mirror the stationary First Amendment Wall in downtown Charlottesville, the curated virtual wall will encourage secondary students across the country to communicate online on a variety of contemporary civics topics, and is a great resource for teaching students the importance of civil dialogue and talking across the political divide.

 IN THE LIBRARY/MEDIA CENTER